- Teen Performance Company

 Saturdays 1:30 – 3:00 pm

-Fall: Improv!
-(Saturdays: Sep 30 – Nov 18, 2017) Students collaborate spontaneously and have fun participating in improvisational games and acting exercises that channel creativity and build self-confidence.
+Students collaborate spontaneously and enjoy participating in improvisational games and acting exercises that channel creativity and build self-confidence.

-Spring: Let’s Share Shakespeare: (April 7 – May 19, 2018) Students learn to apply their own imaginations and creativity to the performance of Shakespeare.
-Participants will hone their performance skills, while rehearsing and performing scenes and monologues from the Bard’s plays.
+Students learn to apply their own imaginations and creativity to the interpretation of Shakespeare, while incorporating basic stage combat techniques.
+Participants will expand their skills as they rehearse and perform scenes, monologues, and famous fight sequences from the Bard’s plays.

 Young Artists Performance Companies for Grades 6-8